dcarral/99bottles-polyglot/javascript/README.md

 Execute the tests with:

-    jasmine <exercise-name>.spec.js

-Replace `<exercise-name>` with the name of the current exercise.
-E.g., to test the Hello World exercise:

-    jasmine hello-world.spec.js
+    jasmine beer-song.spec.js

-In many test suites all but the first test have been skipped.
+In the test suite, all but the first test have been skipped.
 Once you get a test passing, you can unskip the next one by changing `xit` to `it`.

-## Source
+## Original source

 Learn to Program by Chris Pine [http://pine.fm/LearnToProgram/?Chapter=06](http://pine.fm/LearnToProgram/?Chapter=06)

-## Submitting Incomplete Solutions
-It's possible to submit an incomplete solution so you can see how others have completed the exercise.